Configuring build steps

 build.gradle

-Resource build step
+Resource step

 The resource build step parses resource files using OpenRewrite parsers in situations where there is no source set with binary dependency list necessary to type-attribute the resulting LSTs.
 These include YAML, XML, Terraform, properties, JSON, some Groovy DSLs, etc.